 Some of the tools I use on a daily basis

 My design tool of choice.
-Figma makes it easy to design from anywhere you can access a browser, and an internet connection.
+Figma makes it easy to design from anywhere.
 It allows for fast iterations and modern layouts for interfaces.

 In their own words.
 Slack is where work happens.
 I use it for all kinds of communications, both for business and personal interests.

 Notion is one of those tools that makes work easier.
-Note taking, scheduling, Task lists – Notion handles all of it.
+Note-taking, scheduling, Task lists – Notion handles all of it seamlessly.